Table of Contents

 Property Eligibility Requirements

-There are no property requirements with the FHA flip rule — the rule applies equally to all properties with the exception of those noted above.
-The only factor the FHA is concerned with when it comes to this rule is the amount of time the seller has owned the property.
+There are no property requirements with the FHA flip rule.
+It applies equally to all properties with the exception of those noted above.
+The only factor the FHA is concerned with when it comes to this rule is how long the seller has owned the property for.
 If it’s less than 90 days, you can’t finance it with an FHA loan.
-And if you’re between 91 and 180 days and the amount is 100% more than what the property previously sold for, two appraisals may be required.
+If it’s between 91 and 180 days and the amount is 100% or more above what the property previously sold for, two appraisals may be required.

 Recommended: Minimum Down Payment for FHA Loan

 It’s easy to comply with FHA flipping guidelines.
-That’s because your lender can’t give you an FHA loan if the property has been owned less than 90 days.
+Your lender can’t give you an FHA loan if the property has been owned less than 90 days.

-The onus falls to the FHA appraiser to properly document the date and amount of prior transactions in the appraisal report.
+The FHA appraiser is responsible for properly documenting the date and amount of prior transactions in the appraisal report.
 The lender submits this information to the FHA when making your application.

 Documenting Property Acquisition

-The appraiser is tasked with documenting the date of acquisition for the seller and will also verify that the seller is the owner of record.
-Verification may include documents such as the property sales history, a copy of the recorded deed, a copy of the property tax bill, and a title search.
+The lender must document the date of acquisition for the seller and verify that the seller is the owner of record.
+Verification may include the property sales history, a copy of the recorded house deed, a copy of the property tax bill, and a title search.

 Appraisal Requirements

-Appraisers must include all transactions in the previous three years on their Uniform Residential Appraisal Report (URAR) to submit to the lender.
+Appraisers must include all transactions from the previous three years on their Uniform Residential Appraisal Report to submit to the lender.
 They must also consider and analyze the comparables used to determine the value of the property being sold.

 Consequences of Not Following the FHA Flip Rules

-The main consequence for not following the FHA flip rules is that your mortgage application may be denied.
+The main consequence of not following the FHA flip rules is that your mortgage application may be denied.

 Alternatives to FHA Loans

-• Waiting to write the contract until the seller has owned it 91 days (and getting that second appraisal if necessary)
+• Waiting until the seller has owned the property for 91 days before writing the contract (and getting a second appraisal if necessary).

-• Financing with a conventional loan, or applying for a VA loan if you are eligible
+• Financing with a conventional home loan or applying for a VA loan if you’re eligible.

-No other loan type has a flip rule like the FHA, so if you’re really intent on buying that flip, you can also explore another loan type.
-Read up on FHA loans vs. a conventional mortgage, then talk to a lender, ideally one that offers both FHA and conventional loans.
+No other loan type has a flip rule like the FHA, so if you’re really intent on buying the property, you can explore other options.
+Read up on FHA loans vs. a conventional mortgage, and then talk to a lender, ideally one that offers both FHA and conventional loans.

 The Takeaway

 For the most part, the FHA flip rules are simple to understand and follow.
-Basically, you won’t be able to get an FHA loan on a property that the seller purchased less than 90 days ago.
-The lender is the one who is required to follow the rule.
+You won’t be able to get an FHA loan on a property that the seller purchased less than 90 days ago.
+The lender is the one who’s required to follow this rule.

 Documentation requirements fall on the appraiser and the lender, so it’s important to start with a lender you trust.
-There’s nothing more steadying than a lender that can be there for you every step of the way.
+Find a lender that can be there for you every step of the way so you can complete your property purchase with confidence.

 Another perk: FHA loans are assumable mortgages!